MarkWesterhoff/DBS_hw_6/README.txt

 	'*'s can be inputted to represent any value

 Note:
 	- Tested with all the sample input.
-Output matches, but added spacing and '*' lines for readability (and is requested in the pdf)
+Output matches.
+Should match the formatting too.
 	- Any hardcoded values are at the top of the file.
 	- Assumes txt files
 		- Assumes 'page#.txt' exist in tables